pantheon-systems/documentation/source/content/drupal-9.md

 ## About Drupal 9

-Drupal 9 includes many of the features and layout that Drupal 8 users are familiar with, and allows everyone running Drupal 8.8+ an easy upgrade path to Drupal 9 and beyond, using Composer to easily manage site dependencies.
+Drupal 9 includes many of the features and layout that Drupal 8 users are familiar with, and allows everyone running Drupal 8.8+ an easy upgrade path to Drupal 9 and beyond.

+Pantheon recommends using Composer to manage Drupal 8 and 9 site dependencies.

 If you're new to Composer, review our [Composer Fundamentals](/composer) workflow guide.